amyreese/dotlink/README.md

 setup
 -----

-To install Dotlink system-wide:
+To install dotlink system-wide:

     # pip install dotlink

-Or if you want to hack on Dotlink a bit, clone the repo and run:
+Or if you want to hack on dotlink a bit, clone the repo and run:

     # python setup.py develop